 To qualify for this job, you need a bachelor's degree in business, insurance, or economics.
 A master's degree can also be used depending on the employer.
 Additionally, you must demonstrate self-confidence as well as good communication and evaluating skills.
 You will earn an average salary of $63,141 annually or $30.36 an hour.

 There is more than meets the eye when it comes to being a health insurance agent.
 For example, did you know that they make an average of $30.36 an hour?
 That's $63,141 a year!

 Between 2018 and 2028, the career is expected to grow 10% and produce 48,300 job opportunities across the U.S.

 There are certain skills that many health insurance agents have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, math skills and self-confidence.
+We discovered that a lot of resumes listed communication skills, self-confidence and analytical skills.

 You may find that experience in other jobs will help you become a health insurance agent.
-In fact, many health insurance agent jobs require experience in a role such as customer service associate.
-Meanwhile, many health insurance agents also have previous career experience in roles such as product specialist/sales specialist or assistant manager.
+In fact, many health insurance agent jobs require experience in a role such as customer service representative.
+Meanwhile, many health insurance agents also have previous career experience in roles such as cashier or sales associate.